Dev228-afk/mini-3/docs/IMPLEMENTATION_GUIDE.md

 ### Step 1.1: Verify Configuration System

-**Tasks:**
+**What we did:**

-1. Review `config/network_setup.json` to understand the network topology
+1. Looked at `config/network_setup.json` to understand the network topology
-2. Test the configuration parser in `src/cpp/common/config.cpp`
+2. Used the configuration parser in `src/cpp/common/config.cpp`
-3. Verify that each process can read its identity without hardcoding
+3. Made sure each process reads its identity from the config instead of hardcoding

-**Testing:**
+**Quick check:**
 ```bash
 # Build the project
 cd scripts